-Los Angles-based Zero Theorem blends Hard Rock and Metal with a science fiction aesthetic.
-Often drawing comparisons to Disturbed and Five Finger Death Punch, the band has once again teamed with renowned producer Kane Churko (Five Finger Death Punch, Ozzy Osbourne, Hell Yeah, In This Moment, Papa Roach) on their new single “Swarm.”
-The single is due out on July 17thon the Shim Sham, LLC label and is the first release from the forthcoming THE KILLING II EP, due out later this year.
+Los Angeles-based Zero Theorem blends elements of Alt-Metal, Nu-Core and Industrial Metal with a science fiction aesthetic.
+The band has once again teamed with renowned producer Kane Churko (Five Finger Death Punch, Ozzy Osbourne, Hell Yeah, In This Moment, Papa Roach) on their new THE KILLING II EP, now available worldwide.
+They simultaneously released an animated video for “Joke”, which is the focus track for the EP.

-The band has been growing steadily since the release of their first EP, ATARAXIS, in 2018, which yielded the Top 30 BDS Active Rock singles “Area” and “Becoming.”
+“Joke” is the follow up to “Translucent” and “Swarm”, which landed on Hard Rock and Metal playlists on all major streaming services in 2020.
+The band has been growing steadily since the release of their first EP, ATARAXIS, in 2018.
+That EP yielded Top 30 BDS Active Rock singles “Area” and “Becoming”.
+Zero Theorem has accumulated more than 8.1 million audio streams of their music to date.
 The band toured extensively throughout 2019, playing more than 80 shows, including opening for Nonpoint and Hyro The Hero, as well as a headlining club tour.

-The band released the single and video for “You” in the fall of 2019, and THE KILLING I EP in January of this year in anticipation of 2020 tour dates, including the “Save The World Tour” with Fozzy, Through Fire and Royal Bliss – only to have all tour dates pushed back due to the COVID-19 outbreak.
-The band hopes to get back out on the road in the fall – conditions permitting.
+The band released the single and video for “You” in the fall of 2019, and THE KILLING I EP in January in anticipation of 2020 tour dates, including the “Save The World Tour” with Fozzy, Through Fire and Royal Bliss – only to have all tour dates pushed back due to the COVID-19 outbreak.
+The band resumed that tour in late Fall of 2021.